conedevelopment/bazar-docs/contribution.md

 Responsibilities
 * Create issues for any significant changes and enhancements that you wish to make.
 Discuss things transparently, and get community feedback.
-* Keep feature versions as small as possible, preferably one new feature perversion.
+* Keep feature versions as small as possible, preferably one new feature per version.

 ### All Code Changes Happen Through Pull Requests